gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 the square.
 I had seen it before, of course.
 The emir's companion during his wandering days, et cetera, et cetera.

 I hesitated.
-"Honored sir---forgive me, but you look familiar.
+"Honored sir—forgive me, but you look familiar.
 Are you from here?"

 "No.  Definitely not."
 He stood a moment to let the Darpani mount, then turned